 These Access and Delivery technical services commingle in a composite manner with Intermediary and Interface services and Integration and Utility services, to provide full functionality required to satisfy the end-users' needs.
-The necessity to leverage proventechnology standards plays a major role in including the varying devices used by the public, the State's staff, and the provider community.
+The necessity to leverage proventechnology standards plays a major role in including the varying devices used by the public, the state's staff, and the provider community.
 Service Level Agreements (SLAs) are particularly important, especially regarding the necessity to support a request-and-forward community.
 Concise application tuning for influencing minimal throughput for these services should be part of the creation process of these application services.

 A key component of this TSA includes using standardized security and privacy mechanisms.
 The protection of data assets - from both internal and external users - is a high priority for the FX.
 Because of this concern, vendors are to use established role-based security functions.
 Implementing a role-based access is a primary solution.
-In addition, common practice is to use a layered method to safeguard the State's assets to satisfy the various types of security and privacy needs.
-Additional security and privacy details, including standards information, are in the T-6: Technology Standards deliverable document located on the FX Projects Repository.
+In addition, common practice is to use a layered method to safeguard the state's assets to satisfy the various types of security and privacy needs.
+Additional security and privacy details, including standards information, are in the T-6: Technology Standards deliverable document located in the FXPR at FX Hub > Standards & Plans > Category: Technology.